Raviraj39/CartWise-web/README.md

 # CartWise E-commerce Website Project

-The CartWise project aimed to develop a dynamic e-commerce website, leveraging a REST API and Redux for an enriched user experience
+The CartWise project aimed to develop a dynamic e-commerce website, leveraging a REST API and Redux for an enriched user experien